jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 lot of garbage, putting more pressure on the garbage collector.
 Oddly, the Aggregate function, which is equivalent to fold or reduce in most other languages, is slower despite being a single step instead of two.
 The foreach loop in the second example is also commonly used.
 While this pattern has big performance pitfalls when used on collections like List&lt;T&gt;, with arrays it compiles to efficient code.
 This is nice as it saves you some typing without runtime penalty.
-The  runtime here is still twice as slow as the C code, but that is entirely due to not being automatically vectorized with AVX2 instructions.
+The  runtime here is still twice as slow as the C code, but that is entirely due to not being automatically vectorized.
-With the .NET JIT, it is not considered a worthwhile tradeoff to do this particular optimization, though it does use SSE SIMD here.
+With the .NET JIT, it is not considered a worthwhile tradeoff to do this particular optimization.

 With C# you also have to take some care with array access in loops, or [bounds checking overhead can be introduced](http://www.codeproject.com/Articles/844781/Digging-Into-NET-Loop-Performance-Bounds-checking).
 In this case the